djalbat/occam-semver/README.md

 ## Introduction

-Occam's package versioning is effectively taken out of the user's control with packaged versions being enforced when packages are published.
+Occam's package versioning is effectively taken out of the user's control with versions being enforced when packages are published.
 This package contains that functionality.

 ## Installation